Arasiyal: Production

-After the success of Makkal Aatchi, the actor and director to join in another political film titled Arasiyal.
+After the success of Makkal Aatchi, the actor Mammootty and director Selvamani reunited for another political film titled Arasiyal.
 The director, prior to release, played down any potential controversial story plots and indicated it would be more about a politician's personal life rather than his work.
-The team shot across North India in 1997 with scenes also filmed at the Harmandir Sahib, Punjab.
+The team shot across North India in 1997 with scenes also filmed at the Golden Temple, Punjab.
+The film's shoot was delayed for few months due to poor health of Mammootty and Jai Ganesh, in addition to the 1997 FEFSI strike.

 Soundtrack

-The music was composed by Vidyasagar, with lyrics written by Vairamuthu, Vaasan, Arunmozhi and Piraisoodan.
-The film marked the debut of Harish Raghavendra in films.
+The music was composed by Vidyasagar.
+The film marked the debut of singer Harish Raghavendra in cinema.

-Reception

-R. Vijayaraghavan of Indolink.com gave the film 2 stars writing, "Yet another attempt by R.K.Selvamani to cobble up a movie based on real-life political happenings.
-May be his bad luck, it turns out be a cliche."
-Despite the mixed reviews, Mammootty's performance was well noted by critics and fans.

-The film was a commercial success, however, was an average grosser at the box office.

-Awards

-The film has won the following awards since its release :